When you hear the word “networking” what emotion does it provoke? Anxiety? Dread? Nervousness?

 The new world

 Then came the Covid-19 global pandemic and the concept of networking was turned on its head.
-You were just getting good at in-person networking, now you have to figure out how to network online?!
+You were just getting good at in-person networking, now you have to figure out online networking?!
 From social media algorithms to LinkedIn stories and Zoom meeting after Zoom meeting, the inevitability of change only seems to push us to keep learning and growing.

 If you’re an introvert (like me), look at it as an opportunity.
 For now, your fidgeting fingers and buckling knees will go unnoticed by the person you’re interacting with.
 Win!
 Body language becomes less of an issue and words and tone become the focus.
 Finally, things you’re good at!

 While online networking may be familiar to social media influencers, it’s unfamiliar territory to those of use who are used to conducting our business in a physical environment.
-So, how do we conquer networking online, especially for us introverts who hold negative associations with the activity?
+So, how do we conquer online networking, especially for us introverts who hold negative associations with the activity?

 How to network online